isustatistics/consulting_handbook/README.md

 # Consulting Handbook

 A repository for the [Consulting Handbook](https://isustatistics.github.io/consulting_handbook/) for Statistical Consultants in the Department of Statistics at Iowa State University.
+The [Statistical Consulting website](https://www.stat.iastate.edu/statistical-consulting) contains more information about our services.

-## Proposed outline (as of 2025-10-23)\
+## Proposed outline (as of 2025-10-23).

 Preface